8. Mai 1945

 Character is fate.

 Should my life, with all the good intentions, plans and tasks I had set myself, remain so unfinished?
 My life was only in the shell stage.
 It is true that I had achieved my civilian career goal for the time being with my promotion to the position of grammar school teacher.
-In the field I had become first lieutenant and company commander.
+In the field I had become first lieutenant and company chief.
 And I had married.
 When I could have begun to fill out my life, fate threw a spanner in the works.
 I am well aware that marriage is not a garden in which everything always blossoms and flourishes.
 But a person living alone is incomplete in some ways.
 I have found a woman who is not really my "type".
 In my mind I was always looking for a gentle, cuddly woman and found a very independent, headstrong and clever woman.
 Today I am very happy about that, because our children will need her when I - maybe - will not return.
 But I was clear about my marriage duties: the task of the spouses is to work their way up to a higher being in mutual formation and in common striving, to reach ever greater perfection and to bring each other to heaven.
 And to pass on the most precious of their essence to their children with the request to the Lord God that nature may graciously support them.
 This is the spirit in which I wanted to conduct my marriage.

 And how I wanted to thank my dear parents for all the care and trouble they had taken on my behalf!
 Too late!
 I am glad that I was able to communicate this late realisation to my parents at least in a letter.
 For 35 years I lived more or less thoughtlessly with my parents.
 Now that I fear I will never see them again, I remember how rarely and how little I showed them my love and gratitude and what more I could have done for them.